 20. Attend the Canary Wharf Winter Lights Exhibition

 If you’re after even more things to do in London in January, here’s one… a beautiful event takes over Canary Wharf, transforming the area with over 25 light installations by different artists from all over the world.
-This year, along with their permanent collection, they’ve added a family of mammoths, twelve swans performing ballet on the dock, and they’re bringing a greenhouse to life in Jubilee Park.
-To complete the evening there’s a delicious pop-up food market serving food and hot drinks, and for something a little more unique try their fire pits where you can toast gourmet marshmallows from The Marshmallowist.
+Along with their permanent collection, they bring on some special pieces by worldwide artists.
+And to complete the evening there’s a delicious pop-up food market serving food and hot drinks, and for something a little more unique try their fire pits where you can toast gourmet marshmallows from The Marshmallowist.

 This is a free exhibition, just download the map so you know where to go.